Your marketing campaign didn’t work, what went wrong?

 Are you marketing to the right person in the company and do they want your services?
 Start with the right list of contacts and you’ve increased your chances of success exponentially.

-The more refined your list of prospects is, the easier it is to market to them.
+The more refined your list of direct client prospects is, the easier it is to market to them.

 A highly targeted list of contacts can be small but perfectly formed